 using GHCI.
 If you’re in GHCI and you want to be able to call the

-functions exported by Data.List
+functions exported by Data.List, do this:

 ghci> :m + Data.List